The Higher Structure of Symmetries of Axion-Maxwell Theory

 \section{Non-topological operators and their junctions}

-As we mentioned in \cref{rmk:t-hooft-string}, the definition of 't Hooft lines and axion strings suffers from some subtleties in the presence of a non-trivial coupling $K \neq 0$.
+The definition of 't Hooft lines and axion strings suffers from some subtleties in the presence of a non-trivial coupling $K \neq 0$.
 As a result, the spectrum of the theory is enriched by both topological and non-topological junctions.
 A full account is given in \cite[section~5]{Choi2023noninvertible}; what follows is a quick summary.

 \paragraph{'t Hooft lines} The naive definition of an 't Hooft line $H_m(\gamma)$, imposing a boundary condition $d\left(dA\right)=2\pi m\delta(\gamma)$, is not gauge invariant in the presence of a nontrivial coupling $K$.
 Under a gauge transformation of the form $\theta \to \theta + 2\pi$ the naive 't Hooft line gets dressed by a Wilson line $W_{Km}$ via the Witten effect.
 Formally, the wordline theory suffers from a gauge anomaly, and we can obtain a well-defined 't Hooft line by adding local degrees of freedom that cancel it.
 Whichever choice of theory is made, it must have $U(1)^{(-1)}$ and $U(1)^{(0)}$ symmetries coupled to the bulk winding and magnetic symmetries such that the bulk defects end topologically on the worldline defects.
 As we will show later, these topological junctions are needed in order to coherently implement the noninvertible electric and shift actions.